dunestorm333/hdr-helper/README.md

 This can be annoying because running Gamescope from within KDE Plasma with the HDR flag enabled still won't magically make HDR work, unless it's also enabled from your compositor's side too; in this case, KWin.
-Although KWin has a way to enable HDR from the command line, the implementation is flawed as most monitors will only properly display HDR prior to switching video modes.
+Although KWin has a way to enable HDR from the command line, the implementation is flawed as most monitors will only properly display HDR after also changing video modes.
 In other words, the HDR signal must be present BEFORE HDR-compatible monitors will recognise what to do; this happens usually once the monitor is forced to change resolution or refresh rate.

 # The Solution